benaka-tech/Strak-Airline-Javafx/README.md

 cancel a particular reservation.

 # Dependencies
-mysql
+.mysql
-All the jar should be an folder jfoenix jar
+.All the jar should be an folder
-JavaFx
+.jfoenix jar
+.JavaFx
-Install Java 8
+.Install Java 8
-Java Mail
+.Java Mail